PhilipDaniels/gapix/README.md

 If you don't have Rust, you can install it from [rustup](https://rustup.rs/).

 # Caveats
-* GaPiX has only been tested on my own GPX files from a Garmin Edge 1040.
+* GaPiX has only been tested on my own GPX and FIT files from a Garmin Edge 1040.
 * GPX files always store times in UTC.
 Conversion into local times has only been tested by me in the UK.
 It *should* work if you cross a timezone boundary or transition from Daylight Saving Time during a ride, but I have no way of